lh3/proot-wrapper/README.md

 binaries for 64-bit Linux.
 It comes with fundamental libraries from CentOS5 and recent development tools such as cmake-3.3, gcc-4.9 and boost-1.57.
-It uses [PRoot][proot] to *mimic* a virtual machine entirely in the user space (i.e. the root permission is *never* required), such that we can compile tools as if we are working on a CentOS 5 machine.
+It uses [PRoot][proot] to *mimic* a virtual machine entirely in the user space (i.e. no root permission is *ever* required), such that we can compile tools as if we are working on a CentOS 5 machine.
 As tools compiled on CentOS 5 are easily portable to other Linux distributions, tools compiled with centos5dev are also portable.